ibm-cloud-docs/billing-usage/change_pricing_plan.md

 For more information about any further required actions, see the documentation for the specific service.

-## Updating a plan by using the CLI
+## Updating a pricing plan by using the CLI
 {: #changing_command_line}
 {: cli}